jgartens/Nick-Investment-Tracker/README.md

  Download or Clone the git repository using:
  $gh repo clone jgartens/Nick-Investment-Tracker

- Run Nick.py from your terminal and go to the web address specified in terminal once the program finishes running
+ Run Nick.py ($python3 /..path/Nick.py) from your terminal and go to the web address specified in terminal once the program finishes running.

+ Interact with the dash application functionalities and leave comments or questions in the Issues section on Github.

+ ______Note______

+ Application currently under developement and Dash functionality may not function correctly at the current moment.